funilrys/PyFunceble/docs/configuration.rst

 .. note::
     If the parent directory does not exist, we move to the next possible location in the given order.

-    This means that under most Mac, we consider :code:`~/Library/Application Support/PyFunceble` as the configuration location.
+    This means that under most MacOS, we consider :code:`~/Library/Application Support/PyFunceble` as the configuration location.
     But if  the :code:`~/Library/Application Support` directory does not exist, we fallback to current directory as the configuration location.

 Windows
 """""""

-As mentionned by `Pat Altimore's`_ Blog, we used the :code:`Per user configuration files synchronized across domain joined machines via Active Directory Roaming` section in order to understand what we should do to find our configuration directory.
+As mentioned by `Pat Altimore's`_ Blog, we used the :code:`Per user configuration files synchronized across domain joined machines via Active Directory Roaming` section in order to understand what we should do to find our configuration directory.

-Under Windows we look for the following directory in their order.
-If any configuration directory is found, the system propose you to install them automatically on the first configuration file.
+Under Windows we look for the following directories in their order.
+If any configuration directory is found, the system proposes you to install them automatically on the first configuration file.

 1. :code:`%APPDATA%\PyFunceble` (environnement variable)
 2. :code:`%CD%`